schleuder/schleuder-website/docs/index.md

 These must also be sent to the request-address: <listname-request@hostname>.

 x-sign-this:
 : Sign the remaining contents of the email body or the attachments with the list's key.
-Use this e.g. to provide GnuPG-signatures for things you are publishing. — *Note:* This command reads the whole body of the email.
-If you want to use other keywords within the same email, *this must be the last one!*
+Use this e.g. to provide GnuPG-signatures for things you are publishing.

 ### Contact list-owner